weycash-project/weycash/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Monacoin Core release.
+The project leader is the release manager for each WeyCash Core release.

 Copyright
 ---------